davitshahnazaryan3/IPBSD/README.md

 3. Damping                  Ratio of critical damping (default 0.05)
 4. Analysis type            Type of analysis for the definition of demands on the structural elements<br/>
-	1. Simplified ELF        	No analysis is run, calculations based on simplified expressions<br/>
+	1. Simplified ELF        	No analysis is run, calculations based on simplified expressions<br />
 	2. ELF                   	Equivalent lateral force method of analysis<br/>
 	3. ELF & gravity         	Analysis under ELF and gravity loads<br/>
-	4. RMSA                  	Response method of spectral analysis<br/>
+	4. RMSA                  	Response method of spectral analysis<br/.
 	5. RMSA & gravity        	Analysis under RMSA and gravity loads<br/>
 5. input.csv                input file comprising of the following arguments:<br/>
     - design_scenario:        tag/id of case to be used to store results in \database<br/>
     - PLS:                    performance limit states of interest<br/>